dzcode-io/dzcode.io/README.md

 - [x] fix the common and main components
 - [x] Deploy each stack separately
 - [x] Update CI/CD
+- [ ] cherry-pick recent commits to master
 - [ ] /Contribute (list all open issues, discussion, ideas)
 - [ ] Add leblad app
 - [ ] ability to run only a specific app